MIAnalyzer/MIA/docs/source/applications/segmentation.rst

 By selecting the |drag| tool or pressing :kbd:`F1` you can always switch to the drag tool to zoom and change the field of view.
 Press the :kbd:`Spacebar` to toggle between drag tool and the last selected tool.

-Use the |draw| tool (press :kbd:`F2`) to label objects with freehand labelling.
+Use the |draw| tool (or press :kbd:`F2`) to label objects with freehand labelling.
 While pressing the :kbd:`left_mouse` you can label target objects in the image.

-With the |poly| tool (press :kbd:`F3`) to label objects with polygones.
+With the |poly| tool (or press :kbd:`F3`) to label objects with polygones.
 Press the :kbd:`left_mouse` to add add polygone point.
 When pressing the :kbd:`right_mouse`, the first and the last set polygone points are connected resulting in the finished contour.

 .. tip::
   |draw| tool and |poly| tool have different options, press the :kbd:`right_mouse` to toggle between them: